omgnetwork/salty/README.md

 ### Using with Cloak

-Salty asymmetric-key encryption can be used as a cipher to [Cloak](https://github.com/danielberkompas/cloak/) and supports key migration via multiple key tags the same way `Cloak.AES.CTR` does:
+Salty asymmetric-key encryption can be used as a cipher for [Cloak](https://github.com/danielberkompas/cloak/) and supports key migration via multiple key tags the same way `Cloak.AES.CTR` does:

 ```
 config :cloak, Salty.Box.Cloak,